weijiekoh/clientside/docs/src/montgomery_multiplication.md

 Emmart's method requires the following operations on `f64` values.
 In WASM, the developer does not have control over the rounding mode of any of these operations.

 - `mul_add`: [Fused multiply-and-add](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation).
-We assume that the multiplication occurs with infinite precision, and that rounding occurs at the addition step.
+This first performs multiplication occurs with infinite precision, and then addition with rounding.
 - `-`: Subtraction.
 - `f64::to_bits()`: Conversion to IEEE-754 formatted bits.
-In C, one can use a `memcpy()` to do this conversion.
+This is to directly map an `f64` to a 64-bit unsigned integer.

 By the IEEE-754 standard, 64-bit floating-point values have the following bit layout: